Mexico Adventure FAQ's

 Considerations While Packing

-It will be hot (so shorts are common) but lightweight long pants are useful also for visits to the farms to protect you from mosquitos and brush.
+It will be hot sometimes (so shorts are common), but lightweight, long pants are also useful for farm visits to protect you from mosquitos and brush.

 A layered clothing system for warm/hot/sunny days and cooler/cold evenings and nights or for cool/cloudy days is most efficient.

 Travel Documents.
 Don’t forget your...